 A grow tent is a portable and reusable grow room made of a durable canvas.
 The interior of the tent will be made of a highly reflective coating to maximize the effectiveness of your grow lights.
 A grow tent provides an easy and discreet way of creating an indoor garden to grow food or other plants indoors.

-Are Grow Tents Safe?
+Are Grow Tents Safe For A Garden?

 Yes, grow tents provide a clean and discreet way to build an indoor garden right at home.
 The majority of grow tents have multiple zipper sealed entries into the tent.
 Anytime you’re growing with hydroponics, aeroponics, aquaponics, etc. make sure to always have electrical cords neatly managed away from potential spills.